Rade58/extras-post_processing/README.md

 # At some point I decided to install `vite-plugin-glslify`

 I wanted to use shaders in separate files when we started building our own passes

+# Performance drawback

+Keep in mind that each pass you add will have to be rendered on each frame That can have severe performances drawback